usnistgov/MJPdes/README.md

 :max-lines specifies how many log entries to print.
 Printing starts after warm-up.
 (See :warm-up-time above.). :log? true just indicates that log information should be printed.

 Logging information uses short keys to minimize file size.
-(To do: Stop wasting characters printing 13 digits after the decimal point!)
+(To do: Stop wasting file space printing 13 digits after the decimal point!)
 An example follows:

 ```clojure